msayanece/RazorPayPHPSide/README.md

 - If you are not using composer, download the latest release from [the releases section](https://github.com/razorpay/razorpay-php/releases).
 **You should download the `razorpay-php.zip` file**.
 After that include `Razorpay.php` in your application and you can use the API as usual.

+(OR)

+- You may want to directly fork and copy the entire project to your local machine; and edit only the files under the "process" folder.

 # Usage